maddenp/iotaa/README.md

     └── water
 ```

 Since the box of tea became available, the workflow could add tea to the cup and pour boiling water over it.
-Note the informative message `Tea needs to steep for 9s`.
+Note the message `Tea needs to steep for 9s`.
 If we iterate the workflow again quickly, we can see the steep time decreasing:

 ```
 % iotaa iotaa.demo a_cup_of_tea ./teatime
 ...
-[2023-09-19T22:46:37] INFO    Tea needs to steep for 5s ...
+[2023-10-10T23:28:39] WARNING Tea needs to steep for 5s ...
 ```

-If we wait a few seconds more and iterate:
+If we wait a bit longer and iterate:

 ```
 % iotaa iotaa.demo a_cup_of_tea ./teatime
-[2023-09-19T22:47:11] INFO    A cup of steeped tea with sugar: Checking required tasks [2023-09-19T22:47:11] INFO    Steeped tea with sugar in teatime/cup: Initial state: Pending [2023-09-19T22:47:11] INFO    Steeped tea with sugar in teatime/cup: Checking required tasks [2023-09-19T22:47:11] INFO    Steeped tea with sugar in teatime/cup: Ready [2023-09-19T22:47:11] INFO    Steeped tea with sugar in teatime/cup: Executing [2023-09-19T22:47:11] INFO    Steeped tea with sugar in teatime/cup: Final state: Ready [2023-09-19T22:47:11] INFO    A cup of steeped tea with sugar: Final state: Ready
+[2023-10-10T23:30:54] INFO    A cup of steeped tea with sugar: Checking required tasks [2023-10-10T23:30:54] INFO    The cup: teatime/cup: Initial state: Ready [2023-10-10T23:30:54] INFO    Steeped tea with sugar in teatime/cup: Initial state: Pending [2023-10-10T23:30:54] INFO    Steeped tea with sugar in teatime/cup: Checking required tasks [2023-10-10T23:30:54] INFO    Steeped tea with sugar in teatime/cup: Ready [2023-10-10T23:30:54] INFO    Steeped tea with sugar in teatime/cup: Executing [2023-10-10T23:30:54] INFO    Steeped tea with sugar in teatime/cup: Final state: Ready
 ```

 Now that the tea has steeped long enough, the sugar has been added: